greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/highavail/topics/g-recovering-a-failed-master.html.md

 3. Optional: If you have not already done so while activating the prior standby coordinator, you can run `gpinitstandby` on the active coordinator host to configure a new standby coordinator.

-    **Important:** You must initialize a new standby coordinator to continue providing coordinator mirroring.
+    > **Important** You must initialize a new standby coordinator to continue providing coordinator mirroring.

     For information about restoring the original coordinator and standby coordinator configuration, see [Restoring Coordinator Mirroring After a Recovery](g-restoring-master-mirroring-after-a-recovery.html).